Check out our draft Action Plan!

 Read our executive summary and full Action Plan to learn about the Planning Department’s draft recommendations to improve Boston’s development review process.
-We extended our comment period.
-Please share your feedback with us by December 15th!
+Our comment period lasted from September 25- December 15, 2024.
+Staff are now reviewing your feedback and will post an engagement summary soon.

 Executive Summary